hmcts/camunda-bpm/README.md

 ![newConfig](images/newConfig.png)

-Give the config a name and then select the field that shows `Main Class` to allow IntelliJ to discover the right class to use:
+Give the config a name and then select the field that shows `Main Class` to allow IntelliJ to discover the right class to use.
+If it is not showing up, you may need to use `Modify Options` and enable the `Use Classpath of module` option.

 ![mainClass](images/mainClass.png)